 What is service learning at CCCS?

 A service learning project begins when a student recognizes the relationship of a personal interest with a school subject and an application to a problem solution.
-The problem may be local, national, or international opportunity.
+The problem may be a local, national, or international opportunity.
 The project may be a personal or a group activity which could produce change in the life situation of the student, the school, the community and beyond.

 - Increased knowledge of an organization and its services